murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ### Channeling Runestones
 Channeling your energy through a Runestone requires freedom of body and mind.
 You can only use a Runestone if you have **at least one empty Inventory Slot**.
 After you've used the Runestone, you take one **Strain** from the mental efforts.

 If you try to channel a Runestone in a particularly tense or dangerous situation, there's a chance of the magic backfiring on you.
-The GM can require you to make a SPI Save, and on a failed save there will be an unforeseen and unfortunate side-effect to your magic.
+The GM can require you to make a SPI Save, and on a failed save there will be an unforeseen and unfortunate side-effect to your magic in addition to the intended effect.

 ### Magical Effects